-He was also fond of fishing and loved to sit near the river which along side the farm, with his fishing rod.
+He was also fond of fishing and loved to sit near the river which alongside the farm, with his fishing rod.
 Martha and Peter had a small 3 year old son called Chubby.

 Whenever a plane flew over, Chubby would run out and wave to it while Honey clapped her hands.
 A bus used to come to the village everyday with fresh milk, bread, butter, cheese, jam, fruits, vegetables and other groceries.

 Shops selling clothes, utensils, furniture and all other items needed in the house were situated a mile off the village on the other side of the river.
 The villagers used to cross a small bridge to reach this market which also housed a police station and a post office cum general store.

 The sound of the train passing by gathered the children of ‘Sunshine Village’ near the river’s edge from where it went.
 They waved goodbye to the few passengers seated near the window.
 Those men who worked in the nearby towns could go their and come back by this train whom the kids had named ‘Sunshine Express’ after the village.

-Occasionally, the villagers gathered for a picnic at the local park where their were swings, slides, see-saw and merry-go-round for the kids.
-At these get-together, the two sisters Martha and Bertha brought mouth watering delicacies from their bakery shop.
-A huge sized chocolate and cream cake was specially made for the kids.
+Occasionally, the villagers gathered for a picnic at the local park where there were swings, slides, see-saw and merry-go-round for the kids.
+At this get-together, the two sisters Martha and Bertha brought mouth watering delicacies from their bakery shop.
+A huge sized chocolate and cream cake were specially made for the kids.

 Chubby married his childhood friend Joanna and Honey had chosen Julian for her husband whose family had come to make a home in ‘Sunshine Village’, about 5 years back.
 This is how the lovely people in the sweet little village got on with their lives and were always happy and satisfied.

-Contributed By: Amita is a budding poet, story teller and Spiritual Writer [email protected]
+Contributed By: Amita is a budding poet, storyteller and Spiritual Writer [email protected]

 Are you a story teller?
 Want to publish your story on WritersHideout.net?
 Email us – [email protected]